Restructuring and insolvency in Norway: overview

 has been perfected with unnecessary delay after the debt was incurred.

 Security can be given for old debt, for example, where a bank deposit is pledged.
 In that case, any additional amounts that are deposited after the creation of the pledge are considered to be security for old debt and can be set aside if proceedings are opened within three months after the additional deposit was made.
-However, there are exceptions under the Financial Collateral Act, for example, where there an agreement has been entered into, in advance of the additional deposit, to "top up" margin security where debt has increased due to market fluctuations.
+However, there are exceptions under the Financial Collateral Act, for example, where an agreement has been entered into, in advance of the additional deposit, to "top up" margin security where debt has increased due to market fluctuations.

 Extraordinary payment.
 A court can set aside a payment that was made later than three months before proceedings were instituted if payment was made: